domino-joyce/finch-practical/finch-instructions.md

 plot(mydata$parent_beak_depth_mm, mydata$offspring_beak_depth_mm)
 ```

-R should now have opened a graphics window containing your plot.
+There should now be a plot in the bottom right window of RStudio... congratulations!
+You have made your first plot in R!
 Does it look as if there is a strong relationship between parent and offspring beak size?

 We can make the graph look a little more professional by adding clear axes labels and a title, using the following code: